 Wolves in our homes?

 More enlightened thinking has led many modern dog trainers and canine behaviourists to change their approach to working with domestic dogs.
-There are still, unfortunately, too many who cling to the outdated, discredited research, theory that dogs are pack animals with a structure based on an alpha (top dog) ruling by fear and dominance over the other members of it’s pack.
-There are a number of TV programmes that peddle outdated ideas that are, potentially, harmful to the welfare of our dogs.
+There are still, unfortunately, too many who cling to the outdated, discredited by research, theory that dogs are pack animals with a structure based on an alpha (top dog) ruling by fear and dominance over the other members of it’s pack.
+There are a number of TV programmes that peddle out-dated ideas that are, potentially, harmful to the welfare of our dogs.

-Much of the, previously accepted research into wolf behaviour was based on captive wolves.
+Much of the, previously accepted, research into wolf behaviour was based on captive wolves.
 It is now apparent that this research was flawed, resulting in conclusions that are wrong about the behaviour of wolves and the subsequent development of pack and dominance theory in our domestic dogs.
 This ‘theory’ has, of course, been applied to our domestic dogs over the years.
 The basis of this ‘theory’ is that our domestic dogs, descended from wolves, are continually looking to dominate their homes and the humans contained in them.
 Therefore, it is essential to be the ‘alpha’ and to dominate our dogs.

 Wolves have been proven by more recent research to behave very differently in captivity than they do in the wild.
 The fact is that in captivity, the wolves are forced into living with other wolves who have come from different locations and packs.
 Therefore, the captive wolf ‘pack’ bears little resemblance to that of a wolf family in the wild.